 What to know before going vegetarian or vegan

-“Your primary care provider can advise you on whether supplements are indicated for you.
+“Your primary care provider can advise you on whether supplements [may work] for you.
 It may be difficult to get enough of certain nutrients, including:

-Choose foods on the lower end of the Glycemic Index, as they take more time to break down, helping to stabilize blood sugar levels and keep you satisfied.
+Choose foods with a lower glycemic index, as they take more time to break down, helping to stabilize blood sugar levels and keep you satisfied.
 For vegetarians and vegans, skip white bread, white rice, or sugary snacks.”